04

 Tools (also called function calling) let developers give the model a menu of actions it can take.

-The key idea: the model asks for an action, and the application carries it out.
-The model never touches any API or database directly - it just outputs a request, and your code decides whether to run it.
+The key idea: the model proposes an action, and the application carries it out.
+The model emits a structured request; secure application code validates authorization and arguments before deciding whether to run it.

 Tool Calling